samvaughton/caddy-netlify-redirects/README.md

 # caddy-netlify-redirects
 Enables Caddy to use Netlify's `_redirect` file format

-## Building
+## Building via Docker

-Within a `Dockerfile` to build:

-# Second stage of build

-As an example, within a dockerfile you can build caddy with this custom module:
+As an example, within a dockerfile you can build Caddy with this custom module:

 ```dockerfile
 FROM caddy:2.4.3-builder AS builder